 - Spasticity in people with multiple sclerosis

-So the positive emotions and euphoria can help with feelings of anxiety and may help with depression as well, though this is not as well documented by research to date.
-But some evidence does show that medical marijuana can help stabilize the ECS, bringing back normal function and helping to improve depression.
+So, the positive emotions and euphoria from cannabis can help with feelings of anxiety and may help with depression as well.
+That’s not as well documented by research to date, but some research shows that medical marijuana can help stabilize the ECS, bringing back normal function and helping to improve depression.

 Some studies show that stress can suppress the brain’s production of endocannabinoids, causing depressed behavior.
-Using cannabis can restore normal levels and functions, improving the symptoms of depression.
+Using cannabis can restore normal levels and functions, improving the symptoms of depression and anxiety.